eddins/hornjourney/content/post/2023/detached-observation/index.md

   caption="Hilliard, _Lip Slurs for Horn_.
 Play on F, E, E<sup>♭</sup>, D, and D<sup>♭</sup> horns."
 %}}

-Tongue and fingers are out of the picture here, and what’s left is moving through the range.
+Articulation and fingers are out of the picture here, and what’s left is moving through the range.
 When I play in each key, I’m trying to play close attention to:

 - What I hear
     - Tone quality